103rd Separate Guards Airborne Brigade: Service in the Armed Forces of Belarus

 In 2014, the brigade participated in the Collective Security Treaty Organization exercise "Indestructible Brotherhood 2014" in Kyrgyzstan.
 They also were in the training exercise "Cooperation 2014", which took place in Kazakhstan.
 On 2 August 2016, the brigade was renamed the 103rd Guards Airborne Brigade, restoring its original designation, along with the 38th Guards Air Assault Brigade.

 On 14 January 2020, the Minister of Defense Andrei Ravkov granted the brigade the Vitebsk honorific after its base; it thus became the 103rd Vitebsk Separate Guards Airborne Order of Lenin, Red Banner, Order of Kutuzov 2nd degree, Brigade named after the 60th anniversary of the USSR.

-In March 2020, personnel of the 42 Commando of the British Royal Marines worked with the Peacekeeping Company of the brigade at the Losvido Training Areas during the two-week Exercise Winter Partisan, which was the first time Armed Forces of Belarus had provided training to any nation.
+In March 2020, personnel of the 42 Commando of the British Royal Marines worked with the Peacekeeping Company of the brigade at the Losvido Training Areas during the two-week Exercise Winter Partisan.

 In response to the 2022 Kazakh unrest, Belarus was the first of the Collective Security Treaty Organization states to support Russia in its intervention in Kazakhstan, the suppression by force of anti-government protestors.
 The peacekeeping company of 100 servicemen from the brigade was dispatched to Kazakhstan on 6 January and returned to Belarus on 15 January after guarding strategic locations in the country.